dk14/wolfram-mega/docs/dsl.md

                 // without ANYPREVOUT,
                 // if Bob is accidentally late to pay - Alice might reveal wallet with his repayment for anyone to take.
             }).else(pay => {
-                //alice does not reveal pk for special wallet, since Bob sent money there })
+                // alice does not reveal pk for special wallet, since Bob sent money there })
 })
 ```